-The system we propose here is supported by the use of three important elements: (1) a high-performance distributed thermometer consisting of a $\Phi$ OTDR setup; (2) a suitable holey fibre showing some overlap between the guided mode and the gas to be detected; and (3) a tuneable pumping CW laser signal with a high enough power to produce a temperature increase of the sample gas contained in the holey fibre.
+The system we propose here is supported by the use of three important elements: (1) a high-performance distributed thermometer consisting of a Φ OTDR setup; (2) a suitable holey fibre showing some overlap between the guided mode and the gas to be detected; and (3) a tuneable pumping CW laser signal with a high enough power to produce a temperature increase of the sample gas contained in the holey fibre.
 Such temperature increase could be detected at the fibre core with the distributed thermometer mentioned first.
-In our case, the holey fibre shows a ~3% overlap with the gas contained in the holes, which are filled with acetylene ( $^{12}C_2H_2$ ).
+In our case, the holey fibre shows a ~30% overlap with the gas contained in the holes, which are filled with acetylene (${}^{12}C_2H_2$).
 The pump laser can be tuned along the rovibrational spectrum of the acetylene molecule, thus allowing to excite a particular absorption line and discern between a background heating and a contribution due to the sample.

-Considering the law of conservation of energy and previous studies made on the thermal behaviour of a structured optical fiber [5], it is known that the thermal distribution is governed by the convection at the interface between the fiber and the surrounding air.
-Using this as a starting point, some basic calculations can be made to guarantee that the chirped-pulse $\Phi$ OTDR system will be able to detect the gas heating for reachable pump powers (milliwatts).
-Thus, we can apply the convection equation, for the expected temperature in the fibre surface:
+We consider the law of conservation of energy and previous studies made on the thermal behaviour of structured optical fibers [5].
+Their thermal response is determined by the convection at its boundary.
+Using this as a starting point, some basic calculations can be made to guarantee that the chirped-pulse Φ OTDR system will be able to detect the gas heating for reachable pump powers (milliwatts).
+Thus, we can apply the convection equation, at the fibre surface:

-$$\Delta T = \frac{P{\rm abs}}{h \, S{\rm ext}} \,. \tag{1}$$
+$$\Delta T = \frac{P{\rm abs}}{h \, A{\rm ext}} \tag{1}$$

-Here $\Delta T$ represents the difference of temperature between the fiber and the surrounding atmosphere, $P{\rm abs}$ is the optical power being absorbed by the analyte, h is the convective coefficient (~15 W/(mK) in our experiment [6]), and $S{\rm ext}$ is the external surface of the fiber.
+Here ΔT represents the temperature difference between the fiber surface and the surrounding air, $P{\rm abs}$ is the optical power being absorbed by the analyte, h is the convective coefficient (~15 W/(m2K) in our experiment [6]), and $A{\rm ext}$ is the interface area.
 Owing to Eq.
-1, and considering the absorption in our case, we may expect a temperature increase close to 2 mK per mW pumped inside the fiber under test (FUT).
-Although this estimation is enough to confirm the validity of our approach, we are currently working on a more detailed thermal model of photothermal absorption in our holey fiber.
-There we take into account the distribution of temperature over the whole cross section of the fiber due to heat conduction through its multiple layers, materials and structures.
+1 and considering the absorbed power, we may produce a ~2 mK increase per pump mW.